Feyerabend/vm/ps/POSTSCRIPT.md

 language were pivotal in making desktop publishing accessible to a wider audience.

-[¨sidenote]: When I was a student, sometime in the 1980s, the option of writing an essay and obtaining a laser-printed version wasn’t exactly feasible.
+[^sidenote]: When I was a student, sometime in the 1980s, the option of writing an essay and obtaining a laser-printed version wasn’t exactly feasible.
 A cheap electronic typewriter was the norm back then.
 However, as the 1990s approached and